DanielScholzde/KArgParser/README.md

 #### Program argument parser written in Kotlin and designed for Kotlin applications

-The main features are: very easy to use, small code size and type safety.
+The main features are: easy to use, small code size and type safety.

 Other features are:
 - subtree parsing